ymat2/ymat2.github.io/content/_index.md

 ---
-title: "Notemy - A Website for Personal Documentation"
+title: "A Website for Personal Documentation"
 date: 2022-11-03T11:45:13+09:00
 ---